-If you want to learn about user personas, here’s the good place for it!
+If you want to learn about user personas, this is the best place to start!

-On this blog post, you will learn some tips how to:
+In this blog post, you will learn few tips how to:

 - Create user personas based on these interviews